-- Some shiitake health benefits include its ability to aid weight loss, support cardiovascular health, fight cancer cells, improve energy levels and brain function, reduce inflammation, and support the immune system.
+- Some shiitake health benefits include the ability to aid weight loss, support cardiovascular health, fight cancer cells, improve energy levels and brain function, reduce inflammation, and support the immune system.

-- Add shiitakes to soups, salads, meat dishes, stir fries and omelettes.
+- Add shiitakes to soups, salads, meat dishes, stir-fries and omelets.